natethemaker/Arccticy/chat.md

 ckn the great - hi

-nathantodd2 - chicken i need your help the program is weird dudeactualdev i need youread up
+nathantodd2 - chicken i need your help the program is weird dudeactualdev

+nt2 i need youread up

-wait why does it say upgrade required sure, i dont use it, i not allowed to idk im making discord btw for easy communication oof plus i work on gepl chat with you
+dad - wait why does it say upgrade required sure, i dont use it, i not allowed to nt2 - idk im making discord btw for easy communication oof plus i work on gepl chat with you

+nt2 dudeactualdev what was it